APIDevTools/swagger-express-middleware/docs/middleware/mock.md

 If your data model is an object, then the Mock middleware will look for any property that is usually a primary key, such as `id`, `key`, `code`, `number`, `num`, `nbr`, `username`, `name`, etc.  If the data has more than one of these properties, then it chooses the one that is most likely to be the primary key (for example, it will choose `id` over `name`).
 Also, it will ignore any properties that aren't simple data types (string, number, boolean, or date).

 3. __Required properties__<br>
-If your Swagger API specifies any required properties for your data model, then the Mock middleware will use the _first_ required property that is a simple data type (string, number, boolean, or date).
+If your OpenAPI definition specifies any required properties for your data model, then the Mock middleware will use the _first_ required property that is a simple data type (string, number, boolean, or date).

 4. __File name__<br>
 If the operation has a _single_ file parameter, then the file name is used as the primary key.